 This program supports international collaborative research focusing in the Asia region, aiming to strengthen science and technology development while facilitating research networks by working towards solutions to common regional problems.

-CONCERT-Japan began as a project platform for international cooperation activities under the EU's Seventh Framework Programme for Research and Technological Development (FP7).
-After ending in December 2014, it continued under its successor EIG CONCERT-Japan, with 9 European countries and 10 funding agencies as of 2017 partnering with Japan to further collaborative research.
+CONCERT-Japan began as a project platform for international research cooperation activities under the EU's Seventh Framework Programme for Research and Technological Development (FP7).
+After the conclusion of its FP7 iteration in December 2014, its activities continued under the new European Interest Group (EIG) CONCERT-Japan name, with 13 science, technology and innovation (STI) funding agencies from 11 European countries and Japan as of 2019 partnering to further research collaboration and exchange.

-Through the exchange of S&T policy information, research exchange, network building and joint calls, the program supports the funding of projects in a variety of fields.
+Through S&T policy knowledge sharing, research exchange, network building and joint funding calls, the program supports Japanese-European research collaboration in a variety of fields.

 Addressing the need to fund research on global climate change, government bodies/funding institutions and organisations around the world are participating in this international program (16 countries and 20 insititutions as of 2017).
 Through partnership with Future Earth, a environmental research program with aims to deliver a global sustainable society, the Belmont Forum supports actions towards the SDGs and other international collaborative research.
 Its joint multilateral calls are held in various areas through the cooperation of three or more countries